IEA says Canada can be key global oil supplier if emissions promises kept

 By Nia Williams

-CALGARY, Alberta, Jan 13 (Reuters) - Canada, the world's fourth-largest oil producer, can be a key global supplier for years to come providing it sticks to promises to sharply cut emissions, the International Energy Agency (IEA) said on Thursday in a review of the country's energy policies.
+CALGARY, Alberta, Jan 13 (Reuters) - Canada, the world's fourth-largest oil producer, can be a key global supplier for years to come providing it sticks to promises to sharply cut emissions, the International Energy Agency (IEA) said on Thursday.

-The IEA review, the first since 2015, noted the country's role as a major producer, consumer and exporter of energy presented "both challenges and opportunities" for reaching its decarbonization targets.
+In its first review of Canada's energy policies since 2015, the IEA said the country's role as a major producer, consumer and exporter of energy presented "both challenges and opportunities" for reaching its decarbonization targets.

 Prime Minister Justin Trudeau's Liberal government has pledged to cut carbon output 40% to 45% below 2005 levels by 2030 and reach net-zero emissions by 2050.
-Energy makes up 10% of Canada's gross domestic product and the majority of its greenhouse gas emissions come from the oil and gas sector.
+Energy makes up 10% of Canada's gross domestic product, and oil and gas is responsible for 26% of the country's greenhouse gas emissions, making it the highest-emitting sector of the economy.

-IEA Director Fatih Birol praised Canada's efforts so far to cut greenhouse gas emissions but said further work was needed.
+IEA Director Fatih Birol praised Canada's efforts so far to cut carbon emissions but said further work was needed.

-"Canada is definitely in the top league of all those oil-producing countries when it comes to addressing our climate challenge," Birol told a new conference.
+"Canada is definitely in the top league of all those oil-producing countries when it comes to addressing our climate challenge," Birol told a news conference.
 "We want to see those strategies being implemented."

+But environmental campaigners Équiterre criticized the IEA as being inconsistent for laying out how Canada can reduce emissions from oil and gas production in order to continue exporting after 2050.

+"The myth of green fossil fuels is persistent," said climate policy analyst Émile Boisseau-Bouvier.

-Natural Resources Minister Jonathan Wilkinson said Canada needed to reduce both emissions intensity and consumption of fossil fuels.
+Natural Resources Minister Jonathan Wilkinson said Canada needed to reduce both emissions intensity of its oil and gas and consumption of fossil fuels.

-"Canada needs to ensure that it's driving down its own emissions and is providing products that will continue to be used, that are the lowest emissions intensity possible," Wilkinson said.

 To speed up decarbonization of the oil and gas sector, the IEA called for strong action to curb methane emissions and accelerate the rate of innovation in energy technology.